camtrees/camtrees.github.io/changelog/index.md

 - Moved the images directory inside the assets directory
 - Numbered items in our ToDo list for easier viewing especially on phones

 ## 2026-05-24
 ##### CAMTREES Database Website
-- Moved the content of Kenster's offline ToDo List into the website's ToDo List page
+- Move the content of Kenster's offline ToDo List into the website's ToDo List page
-- Added initial content to the "Epicollect5 for Users" web page
+- Add initial content to the "Epicollect5 for Users" web page
-- Added initial content to the "DBeaver Access to SQL" web page
+- Add initial content to the "DBeaver Access to SQL" web page

 ## 2026-05-23
 ##### CAMTREES Database Website
 - Now using [Jekyll](https://jekyllrb.com) to author pages
 - Now using [Just the Docs](https://just-the-docs.com) Jekyll template for all pages
-- Created empty skeleton pages for the website
+- Create empty skeleton pages for the website
-- Added a version number to this page so we can detect if GitHub has rebuilt the site
+- Add version number to this page so we can detect if GitHub has rebuilt the site

 ## 2026-05-22